lewisakura/discord-flags/.github/ISSUE_TEMPLATE/flag-submission.md

 ---
 name: Flag Submission
-description: Did you capture a flag?
+about: Did you capture a flag?
 Submit it here!
 title: "Flag Caught: [NAME]"
 labels: flag
 ---